Translate

 Two State Impossibility!

-The failure to self-govern opened the door to virulent orators, benevolent dictators and criminals who exploited global antisemitism or anti-Israel sentiment to deflect abstract failure, blame Israel and raise funds for the so called anti-Jew 'Palestinian cause' and enrich themselves.
-Despite support of global liberal democracies, these Arabs have not elected representatives for more than 15 years, yet sponsorship from nations has been abundant.
+The failure to self-govern opened the door to virulent orators, benevolent dictators and criminals who exploited global antisemitism and anti-Israel sentiment to deflect abstract failure, blame Israel and raise funds for the so called 'Palestinian cause' and enrich themselves.
+Despite support of global liberal democracies, these Arabs have not elected representatives for almost 20 years, yet sponsorship from other democratic nations has been abundant.
 Not surprisingly western nations compromised their long upheld democratic values and joined others to back anti-Zionist protagonists who suppressed the voices of these disparate Arab clans under the thin Palestinian veil.

 Israeli hostages, presently captive in Gaza, are mostly from liberal Kibbutz families of the South.
 Many have worked tirelessly over decades to assist Gaza residents to gain work opportunities in Israel.
 Now those families are desperately trying to shift their nations priority to the plight of loved ones, against the nations preferred priority to defeat Hamas.
 These families will be politically exploited as globalists fund sponsorship of more domestic unrest and bring Israelis to accept the priority of hostages over destruction of Hamas.